 Teens, Nielsen Norman has found, are actually less equipped to make sense of the Internet world than their elders: They don't have the reading ability, patience or research skills to successfully complete what they set out to do online.

-Related: GPS navigators may be eroding your brain.
-Also related: SelfControl is a new computer program to take the place of the development of self control in people addicted to computers!
+Related: SelfControl is a new computer program to take the place of the development of self control in people addicted to computers!

 This makes me feel like humans are on the fast track to extinction, outsourcing more and more of our skills to our tools, while our inner strength fades.
-But when I think about it more carefully, it's only in the richest economies, and only in the last few decades, that we see abominations like pre-grated cheese and escalators.
+But when I think about it more carefully, it's only in the richest economies, and only in the last few decades.
 If the ongoing collapse goes fast enough, there may be only one or two lost generations, and their kids will rediscover how to skin a raccoon and fix an engine.

-I think the greatest game yet made is Legend of Zelda Ocarina of Time, in which the overall story is scripted but there's also a large interactive world.
+My favorite video game is Legend of Zelda Ocarina of Time, in which the overall story is scripted but there's also a large interactive world.
 But it's still easy to imagine how it could be better.
 What if you could make major changes in the story, like training Malon to fight and taking her with you through the dungeons?
-This could be done with a better artificial intelligence, and I think the next revolution in gaming (assuming the tech system doesn't crash) will be AI's powerful enough to manage the core story as an attractor, rather than as a script.
+This could be done with a better artificial intelligence, and I think the next revolution in gaming will be AI's that can manage the core story as an attractor, rather than as a script.